 As part of our efforts to support and encourage the next generation in study, careers and volunteering in international agricultural research, the Crawford Fund proudly supports our Student Awards.
 These awards have been developed specifically to enable university students to gain valuable experience and expertise by bringing an international component to their studies and research.

-In Victoria, applications are open to honours and postgraduate students interested in gaining international agricultural research experience in developing countries, with a maximum of $4,000 awarded.
-We strongly recommend you read this general background information before you start your online application.
-The short online application form will require you to attach a brief CV, the signatures of, or a supporting note from, the authorised officers approving your application, and details of at least one referee.
+In Victoria, applications are invited from postgraduate and honours students interested in gaining international agricultural research experience in developing countries, with a maximum of $5,000 awarded.
+We strongly recommend you read this general background information before you start your online application and we encourage you to contact the Coordinator (listed in the background document) for any clarification you may need.
+The online application form will require you to attach a brief CV, the signatures of, or a supporting note from, the authorised officers approving your application, and details of at least one referee.

 PLEASE NOTE THAT APPROVED AWARDEES’ TRAVEL WILL NEED TO COMPLY WITH DFAT TRAVEL ADVICE FOR SAFETY AND HEALTH PURPOSES.

-Congratulations to the 14 successful applicants from around Australia who received our 2022 awards to experience international agricultural research and development first hand.
+Congratulations to the 3 successful applicants from Victoria, who received 2025 awards to gain experience in international agricultural research and development first hand.

 Each year, the Crawford Fund Committees offer Conference Scholarships for students and young researchers to attend the annual conference.
 The Scholarship provides funds to cover expenses such as travel, accommodation and registration.

-We’re excited to announce our bumper crop of 46 2022 Annual Conference scholarship winners from universities and organisations across Australia, and for the first time, special guest scholars from Papua New Guinea!
-This takes our conference scholar alumni to almost 370 young students and researchers and industry representatives with an interest in reshaping agriculture to better address food security, the nutritional needs of a growing population, and the environment.
+We’re excited to announce our bumper crop of 34 from universities and organisations across Australia!
+This takes our conference scholar alumni to over 500 young students and researchers and industry representatives with an interest in reshaping agriculture to better address food security, the nutritional needs of a growing population, and the environment.

 Events